Kean Ocean Campus Life

 Kean Ocean Campus Life presents students at the Ocean County Campus with opportunities and resources to develop personally and professionally; receive the benefits of health and wellness resources; contribute to the community; and connect with students at both Ocean and Union campuses.

-- Members of student groups have access to the Involvement Center.
-Room amenitiies include student-group work space, event preparation, computers, meeting rooms, and "after hours" access to mailboxes, equipment, and technical supplies.
+Members of student groups have access to the Involvement Center.
+Room amenities include student-group work space, event preparation, computers, meeting rooms, and "after hours" access to mailboxes, equipment, and technical supplies.
 Gateway Building, Rm.
 223; 732-255-0400X2491.

 Kean Ocean Programming Board